 Going out sailing from Weymouth, racing yachts as part of a crew.
 Also walking, photography and making things if time allows, as he always seems to be busy.

 What do you like about being at Plankbridge?

-He says he enjoys the varied work, which is well illustrated by the Roundhouse, followed by the Pig Hotel huts and the wide range of furniture he works on.
+He says he enjoys the varied work, sometimes going out and commissioning huts on site, working on the Pig Hotel huts and the joinery projects he works on.
 He says it’s a great atmosphere in the team and everyone gets on so well.

 Interestingly he has found working from drawings by different architects, and our own in-house CAD drawings, has been quite an experience.
 It’s sometimes a challenge, as each one has a different approach to communicating their thoughts.
 It’s a great skill to learn, being able to lift ideas from drawings, phone calls, emails and meetings, and bring them into reality, however complex or unusual they might be.

 It all helps Plankbridge rise to a challenge and be ahead of the game.